Cellule/eslint-myrules-manager/README.md

       modifierName: function(modifierConfig, rules, target) => updatedRules
     }
   },
-  // Options to pass to ESLint
+  // Extensions that ESLint will look for
-  eslintOptions: "--ext .js --ext .jsx" //default value,
+  extensions: [".js", ".jsx"], //default value,
   // Default configuration of your rules to be merged with given config
   defaultConfig: {}
 }